 This may be a traditional academic or research paper presentation.
 In your short paper (which is much like what other people call an "extended abstract"), please convey the key message you hope to share.
-For papers, we expect something novel, and your paper should include some background and related work.
+For short papers, we expect something novel, and your paper should include some background and related work.
 Papers may be descriptions of how a gateway is used; that is, it would convey the value or novelty of the system as compared to other systems, but without the level of detail that a demo would offer.

-Accepted presentations in this category will be included in the conference proceedings to be published in the OSF archive (and will have a max length of 5 pages—4 for the original submission plus 1 to respond to reviewer comments) and will have the option of submitting a fuller-length paper, with additional content and pages (for a total of 9–12 pages) for a special journal issue later in the year.
+Note: Accepted presentations in this category will be included in the conference proceedings to be published in the OSF archive (and will have a max length of 5 pages—4 for the original submission plus 1 to respond to reviewer comments) and will have the option of submitting a fuller-length paper, with additional content and pages (for a total of 9–12 pages) for a special journal issue later in the year.
 (Accepted papers will be contacted directly when the special issue is open for submissions.)

 Show off your gateway or underlying software/tools in a short presentation.
 Unlike a paper, this submission type does not require sections on background or related work.
 We expect a hands-on demonstration of what the gateway or software is doing.
 Your submission still needs to be clear about what you want to showcase, though what you present does not need to be novel.
 Note that some people opt to submit both a paper and a demo, which is fine with us.

 Unlike papers (above), presentations in this category will NOT have the option of submitting a full paper or a special journal issue later in the year, but accepted submissions will be encouraged to upload a final document to the conference proceedings.
 We encourage you to use the IEEE template below, for clarity's sake.